 Use global dependencies and provide quantitative data for them.

-Dependencies are non-linear in the real world and need to be modeled with software more powerful than spreadsheets.
-Mathematically, a system dynamics model maps to a system of differential equations that are solved numerically in a simulation engine.
+Dependencies are non-linear in the real world and need to be modeled with system dynamics simulation software, which is much more powerful than spreadsheets.
+Mathematically, a system dynamics simulation model maps to a system of differential equations that are solved numerically in a simulation engine.

 System dynamics modeling in AnyLogic